reyanshgupta/Cartor/README.md

 In an increasingly digitized world, our digital actions have a significant impact on the environment.
 By focusing on the digital carbon footprint, we address a vital aspect of sustainability often hidden from view.

-## Getting Started

-1. Clone the repository.
-2. Install the required dependencies.
-3. Run the application.
-4. Sign up and start tracking your digital carbon footprint!

 ## How to Contribute

 We welcome contributions from the community to help make this project even more impactful.
 Feel free to: